yusuke817/RT1_2nd_assignment/README.md

 Result is shown in the video below.
 I recommend you that you should change the resolution into 1080p to read the characters in the terminals.
 <br>
 [![](https://img.youtube.com/vi/FFKL9n6XOKk/0.jpg)](https://www.youtube.com/watch?v=FFKL9n6XOKk)

+# Future work
+In this assignment, I set the limitation of the robot since the robot will crash against the wall when the speed is too big.
+With PID control, the quality of control will improve and robot will drive faster than now.